Elijah Muhammad: Leadership of the Nation of Islam

 Elijah Muhammad took control of Temple No. 1, but only after battles with other potential leaders, including his brother.
 In 1935, as these battles became increasingly fierce, Elijah left Detroit and settled his family in Chicago.
 Still facing death threats, Elijah left his family there and traveled to Milwaukee, Wisconsin, where he founded Temple No. 3, and eventually to Washington, D.C., where he founded Temple No. 4.
 He spent much of his time reading 104 books suggested by Wallace Fard at the Library of Congress.

-On May 8, 1942, Elijah Muhammad was arrested for failure to register for the draft during World War II.
-After he was released on bail, Muhammad fled Washington D.C. on the advice of his attorney, who feared a lynching, and returned to Chicago after a seven-year absence.
+On May 8, 1942, Muhammad was arrested for failure to register for the draft during World War II.
+After he was released on bail, Muhammad fled Washington, D.C., on the advice of his attorney, who feared a lynching, and returned to Chicago after a seven-year absence.
 Muhammad was arrested there, charged with eight counts of sedition for instructing his followers to not register for the draft or serve in the armed forces.
-Found guilty, Elijah Muhammad served four years, from 1942 to 1946, at the Federal Correctional Institution in Milan, Michigan.
+Acquitted of sedition, but found guilty of draft evasion, Muhammad served four years in prison, from 1942 to 1946, at the Federal Correctional Institution in Milan, Michigan.
 During that time, his wife, Clara, and trusted aides ran the organization; Muhammad transmitted his messages and directives to followers in letters.

 Following his return to Chicago, Elijah Muhammad was firmly in charge of the Nation of Islam.
 While Muhammad was in prison, the growth of the Nation of Islam had stagnated, with fewer than 400 members remaining by the time of his release in 1946.
 However, through the conversion of his fellow inmates as well as renewed efforts outside prison, he was able to redouble his efforts and continue growing the Nation.